Call for Applications: Václav Havel Journalism Fellowship 2024

-The Fellowship is a seven-month program.
-Fellows will spend six months at RFE/RL’s headquarters in Prague, where they will be placed with an appropriate language service to receive daily, on-the-job training and mentoring while working alongside RFE/RL’s seasoned professionals.
-After Prague, Fellows will return to the bureau (if applicable) for a final month.
+The Fellowship is a seven-month program, which equips Fellows with cutting-edge journalistic skills and involves them in the daily editorial debates and discussions that inform a professional and independent press.
+Fellows spend six months at RFE/RL’s headquarters in Prague, where they are placed with an appropriate language service to receive daily, on-the-job training and mentoring while working alongside RFE/RL’s seasoned professionals.
+After Prague, Fellows spend a final month at a local RFE/RL bureau (if applicable).

 A monthly stipend at the bureau and in Prague, housing, health insurance, and travel arrangements to and from Prague shall be provided.

 The Fellowship accepts applications from journalists from Armenia, Azerbaijan, Belarus, Georgia, Moldova, Ukraine, and the Russian Federation.
-Fellows are assigned for the term of the Fellowship to one of those language services.
+In the cases of Belarus and Russia, only journalists currently living outside of these two countries may apply.

 Applicants for a Fellowship position with Current Time must demonstrate native-level fluency in Russian, strong writing skills, and some TV and digital experience.
 They must indicate their wish to be assigned to Current Time in their application materials.

 Details of each part of the application can be found below.

 In addition, please let us know in the online cover letter how you learned about the Fellowship (e.g., RFE/RL’s website, Facebook, a professional or academic reference, etc.).

 Shortlisted candidates will be contacted and asked to participate in a telephone, online or in-person interview as part of the application process.